coussej/coussej.github.io/content/post/2016/0215_HandlingJSONBinGoStructs.md

 {Id:1 Name:test entity 1 Description:a test entity for some guy's blog Properties:map[color:red width:3.1882420 length:120 country:Belgium hassomething:true]}
 ```

-If you want even more simplicity, I suggest you take a look at the [sqlx](https://github.com/jmoiron/sqlx) package, which extend the standard sql package with some very usefull features.
+If you want even more simplicity, I suggest you take a look at the [sqlx](https://github.com/jmoiron/sqlx) package, which extends the standard sql package with some very useful features.
 For example, instead of selecting a number of rows and scanning them row by row into a struct, sqlx allows you to do this:

 ```go
 var test []Entity